Thanfees/ANDLock/README.md

-# 🔒 Android Lockdown Mode — Magisk Module
+# 🔒 Android Lockdown Mode (ANDLock)— Magisk Module

 A powerful system-level **Lockdown Mode** for rooted Android devices built as a Magisk module.
 Designed to **disable all non-essential apps**, **restrict hardware and network access**, and optionally enable **ad-blocking** and **real-time malware monitoring**.